alishdipani/Old_Website/_posts/2019-06-09-GSoC-2019-project-introduction.md

 @figure.write("scatterplot.png") # Drawing the figure and saving it
 ```

-Output of this is for GR backend is:
+The output of this is for GR backend is:
 ![Scatter-plot with GR backend](https://raw.githubusercontent.com/alishdipani/alishdipani.github.io/master/_posts/Resources/GSoC_2019_project_introduction/scatter_GR.png)
-Output of this is for Magick backend is:
+The output of this is for Magick backend is:
 ![Scatter-Plot with Magick backend](https://raw.githubusercontent.com/alishdipani/alishdipani.github.io/master/_posts/Resources/GSoC_2019_project_introduction/scatter_Magick.png)

-P.S. - The version of library used to run this code is of the date 9 June and Magick backend was not suppoted at the time of start of my project.
+P.S. - The version of the library used to run this code is of the date 9 June and Magick backend was not supported at the time of the start of my project.
-So, currently Rubyplot supports GR fully and Magick backend partially(notice the ticks on axes are not implemented).
+So currently, Rubyplot supports GR fully and Magick backend partially(notice the ticks on axes are not implemented).

 ## My Project
 My project is to add Magick backend and additional functionalities to Rubyplot.
 The outcomes of my project would be :